How To Transfer a Car Title in Oregon

 How to Transfer Car Title in Oregon

-Some parts of Oregon will require that you conduct emission testing, and all applications for car title transfers in Oregon must be mailed to the DMV office.
+Some parts of Oregon also require that you conduct emission testing, and all applications for car title transfers in Oregon must be mailed to the DMV office.

 Read on to learn more about how to transfer a car title in Oregon.